pingdynasty/OwlSim/README.md

 -----------------------

 ### 1.1.
 VST SDK (All platforms)
-To build the OwlSim as a VST, you need the VST SDK 2.4, available on the [Steinberg website](http://www.steinberg.net/en/company/developer.html).
+To build the OwlSim as a VST, you need at least the VST Audio Plug-Ins SDK 2.4.
-Please check your project settings to ensure the path to the VST SDK is correct.
-By default it is set to: ~/SDKs/vstsdk2.4
+The current available version on [Steinberg website](http://www.steinberg.net/en/company/developer.html) is the 3.6.0.

 ### 1.2.
 Windows
-For Windows users, Visual Studio solutions (2008, 2010 or 2012) are available in Builds/VisualStudio20xx
+For Windows users, Visual Studio solutions (2008, 2010 or 2012) are available in Builds/VisualStudio20xx.

+Please check your project settings to ensure the path to the VST Audio Plug-Ins SDK is correct.
+By default it is set to: __C:\SDKs\vstsdk2.4__

 ### 1.3.
 Linux
-For Linux users, a Makefile is available in Builds/Linux
+For Linux users, a Makefile is available in Builds/Linux.

+Please check your project settings to ensure the path to the VST Audio Plug-Ins SDK is correct.
+By default it is set to: __~/SDKs/vstsdk2.4__

 ### 1.4.
 Mac OS X
 There is an Xcode project in Builds/MacOSX.